PurdueCAM2Project/HELPSweb/source/expectations.rst

 **This presentation should answer some of the following questions:**

- - How can you develop a roadmap to solve the problem.
+ - How can you develop a roadmap to solve the problem?
  - What contextual and technical knowledge do you need to acquire to solve this problem?
  - What steps do you need to complete to be satisfied with your solution?
  - What steps must be completed to prove that the problem is solved?